OUR PEOPLE

 CHRIS BARTLETT, PH.D., Lead Toxicologist

-Dr. Christopher Lee Bartlett is an experienced toxicologist committed to designing safer products through the application of toxicological methods and the promotion of safer alternatives.
+Dr. Christopher Lee Bartlett is an experienced toxicologist committed to designing safer products through the

-Chris has a diverse background in assessing materials and finished consumer products, hazard and safety labelling, maintaining product stewardship guidelines, and setting strategies for toxicology testing protocols, having worked for biotechnology and consumer product companies, as well as multiple federal agencies.
+Chris has a diverse background in assessing materials and finished consumer products, hazard and safety labelling,

 He is currently focused on supporting the development of tools to aid in increasing the efficiency of toxicological assessments and to enable toxicologists to make clearer decisions about the safe use of materials.
 For the Food and Drug Administration (FDA), he supported the development of Janus Nonclinical, a tool designed to utilize SEND (Standard for Exchange of Nonclincal Data) from the electronic submission of nonclinical study data allowing reviewers to analyze data and create summary tables more efficiently.
 He continues to support training of reviewers as the FDA goes through this paradigm shift in the review process.